Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 section.settings.bed-bug-head-block-wrapper-img

-Without question, top experts recommend heat as the best way to kill bed bugs.
-However, a professional bed bug heat treatment can cost thousands of dollars and disrupt your schedule and routines.
-But, did you know you can kill bed bugs, with heat, yourself?
+Top experts recommend heat as the best way to kill bed bugs.
+But a professional bed bug heat treatment can cost thousands of dollars and disrupt your daily routine.
+The good news is you can kill bed bugs with heat yourself.

-If done correctly, a DIY bed bug heat treatment is the quickest, most effective, and affordable method to get rid of bed bugs.
+Done correctly, a DIY bed bug heat treatment is the fastest, most effective, and most affordable way to get rid of bed bugs.
+Join the thousands of homeowners across North America who trust Convectex for their bed bug heater equipment and supplies.

-Did you know the national average cost for a professional home heat treatment is around $1 per square foot?
-For example, a 2500 sq ft home could cost about $2500 for professional treatment.
-Unfortunately, most pest control companies offer a limited or NO WARRANTY to boot!
+Cost is the biggest reason to treat bed bugs yourself.
+The national average for a professional heat treatment is around $1 per square foot, so a 2,500 sq ft home could cost about $2,500 to treat.
+On top of that, most pest control companies offer a limited warranty or none at all.

-When you buy your equipment, you can typically recover its cost in as little as one or two treatments because you're not paying a professional.
-More importantly, you now have the equipment and can re-treat your home anytime you like.
-It's always there for you when you need it.
+When you own your equipment, you can usually recover its cost in just one or two treatments, since you're not paying a professional.
+You also keep the equipment and can re-treat your home anytime bed bugs return.

-Our environmentally friendly DIY bed bug heater and fan packages treat homes, apartments, and hotels, all while eliminating the need for harsh and sometimes dangerous chemicals.
-DIY heat treatments have no odors, stains, or waiting long periods for chemicals to dry.
-After cooling, the treatment areas are safe for people and pets to re-enter.
+Our environmentally friendly bed bug heater and fan packages treat homes, apartments, and hotels without harsh or dangerous chemicals.
+There are no odors, no stains, and no waiting for sprays to dry.
+Once the treated area cools, it's safe for people and pets to re-enter.

-Regular people can now purchase professional-grade bed bug treatment heaters and fans at a price similar to the cost of a single professional heat treatment.
+Regular people can now buy professional-grade bed bug heaters and fans for about the cost of a single professional heat treatment, right from home.

 • SINGLE-FAMILY HOMES